akamai/EdgeAuth-Token-Java/README.md

 * ACL can use the wildcard(\*, ?) in the path.
 * Don't use '!' in your path because it's ACL Delimiter.
-* Use 'escape_early=False' as default setting but it doesn't matter turning on/off 'Escape token input' option in the Property Manager
+* Use 'escapeEarly=false' as default setting but it doesn't matter turning on/off 'Escape token input' option in the Property Manager

 ## Usage